golang/go/src/cmd/compile/internal-abi.md

 (but does not populate this space).

-The receiver, arguments, and results of function or method F are assigned to registers using the following algorithm:
+The receiver, arguments, and results of function or method F are assigned to registers or the stack using the following algorithm:

-1. Start with the full integer and floating-point register sequences and an empty stack frame.
+1. Let NI and NFP be the length of integer and floating-point register sequences defined by the architecture.
+   Let I and FP be 0; these are the indexes of the next integer and floating-pointer register.
+   Let S, the type sequence defining the stack frame, be empty.
 1. If F is a method, assign F’s receiver.
 1. For each argument A of F, assign A.
-1. Align the stack frame offset to the architecture’s pointer size.
-1. Reset to the full integer and floating-point register sequences (but do not reset the stack frame).
+1. Add a pointer-alignment field to S. This has size 0 and the same alignment as `uintptr`.
+1. Reset I and FP to 0.
 1. For each result R of F, assign R.
-1. Align the stack frame offset to the architecture’s pointer size.
+1. Add a pointer-alignment field to S.
-1. For each register-assigned receiver and argument of F, let T be its type and stack-assign an empty value of type T.
+1. For each register-assigned receiver and argument of F, let T be its type and add T to the stack sequence S.
-   This is the argument's (or receiver's) spill space.
+   This is the argument's (or receiver's) spill space and will be uninitialized at the call.
-1. Align the stack frame offset to the architecture’s pointer size.
+1. Add a pointer-alignment field to S.

-Assigning a receiver, argument, or result V works as follows:
+Assigning a receiver, argument, or result V of underlying type T works as follows:

+1. Remember I and FP.
-1. Register-assign V.
+1. Try to register-assign V.
-1. If step 1 failed, undo all register and stack assignments it performed and stack-assign V.
+1. If step 2 failed, reset I and FP to the values from step 1, add T to the stack sequence S, and assign V to this field in S.

 Register-assignment of a value V of underlying type T works as follows:

-1. If T is a boolean or integral type that fits in an integer register, assign V to the next available integer register.
+1. If T is a boolean or integral type that fits in an integer register, assign V to register I and increment I.
-1. If T is an integral type that fits in two integer registers, assign the least significant and most significant halves of V to the next two available integer registers, respectively.
+1. If T is an integral type that fits in two integer registers, assign the least significant and most significant halves of V to registers I and I+1, respectively, and increment I by 2
-1. If T is a floating-point type and can be represented without loss of precision in a floating-point register, assign V to the next available floating-point register.
+1. If T is a floating-point type and can be represented without loss of precision in a floating-point register, assign V to register FP and increment FP.
 1. If T is a complex type, recursively register-assign its real and imaginary parts.
-1. If T is a pointer type, map type, channel type, or function type, assign V to the next available integer register.
+1. If T is a pointer type, map type, channel type, or function type, assign V to register I and increment I.
 1. If T is a string type, interface type, or slice type, recursively register-assign V’s components (2 for strings and interfaces, 3 for slices).